lucpizz/Team-Generator/README.md

 ## Installation

     1. Create this repostiory by using the GitHub forking process onto your computer.
+    2. Navigator to the Develop directory.
-    2. Install Node.js onto your computer.
+    3. Install Node.js onto your computer.
+    3. Install Inquirer.js onto your computer
     3. Install NPM the Node Project Manager onto your computer.

 ---